 Find out how to complete online enrolment, access course induction information and more through University induction.

-We’ve used this opportunity to reimagine our teaching to provide you with an academically rewarding student experience:
+We’ve reimagined our teaching to provide you with an academically rewarding student experience:

 - we’re building on pre-existing online and virtual technologies to deliver high-quality blended learning, which aims to strike the right balance between physical and digital environments